Last updated on May 22, 2021

 I earned my Master of Science degree in Human Services Gerontology.
 Currently, I serve as a memory care director in an assisted living facility.

-My dad was diagnosed with Alzheimer’s disease in 2008; he lived until 2013.
+My dad was diagnosed with Alzheimer’s disease in 2006; he lived until 2013.
 My mom took care of him at home.
-As the oldest child in a large family, responsibilities to lead and cope were made easier for me as a result of a career I absolutely love and by gaining my advanced education.
+As the oldest child in a large family, the ability to cope with the devastation of his disease were made a bit easier for me as a result of a career that I absolutely love and by earning my advanced degree in gerontology.

 Why Create My Dementia Digest…

 The sad fact is that, dementia affects people everywhere.
-The numbers of cases are rising at a fast rate due Baby Boomers aging.
+The numbers of cases are rising at a fast rate due to the Baby Boomers aging.

 I use the term “dementia” because it is the umbrella term for different types of cognitive impairment: